quantummasterbarcelonacode/QuantumCommunicationsAndCryptography/en/content/chapter2/section4.md

 # Bell's Theorem

 Bell's theorem is arguably the strongest result showing the separation between classical and quantum physics (and the corresponding information theories).
 Historically, the whole discussion started with a celebrated article by Einstein, Podolsky and
-Rosen (EPR) "Can a Quantum-Mechanical Description of Physical Reality Be Considered Complete?" {cite}`epr`, where they raised doubts about the completeness of quantum theory as a local-realistic (LR) theory.
+Rosen (EPR) "Can Quantum-Mechanical Description of Physical Reality Be Considered Complete?" {cite}`epr`, where they raised doubts about the completeness of quantum theory as a local-realistic (LR) theory.
 Their argument was based on three requirements that any physical theory, according to EPR, should satisfy:

-- Locality: Events in space-like separated regions cannot have a causal relation.
+- “Locality”: Events in space-like separated regions cannot have a (direct) causal relation.
-- Reality: If, without disturbing a system in any way, we can predict with certainty the value of a physical quantity, then there exists an element of physical reality corresponding to this physical quantity.
+- “Reality”: If, without disturbing a system in any way, we can predict with certainty the value of a physical quantity, then there exists an element of physical reality corresponding to this physical quantity.
-- Completeness: Every element of the physical reality must have a counterpart in the physical theory.
+- “Completeness”: Every element of the physical reality must have a counterpart in the physical theory.

 All these conditions seem intuitively natural and hardly